awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/monthly-billed-revenue-report.md

 ## Publication schedule<a name="publication-schedule-2"></a>

 This report is published monthly on the fifteenth day of each month at 00:00 UTC\.

+Billing and Revenue Data covers from 15th to 14th of next month\.

-The report covers the previous calendar month from the first day of the month at 00:00 UTC through the last day of the month at 23:59 UTC\.
+Long\-term Subscriptions covers the first day of the month at 00:00 UTC through the last day of the month at 23:59 UTC of the previous month\.

 For example, the report that is published on May 15 covers from April 1 at 00:00 UTC through April 30 at 23:59 UTC\.

 **Topics**
 + [Publication schedule](#publication-schedule-2)